microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 command terminated with exit code 130
 ```

 And finally, from your Mac host, you can install the [`kcat`](https://github.com/edenhill/kcat) utility to consume messages as well.
-You'll need to refer the `ca.crt` certificate you previsouly extracted from there:
+You'll need to refer to the `ca.crt` certificate you previously extracted from there:

 ```sh
 kcat -b microcks-kafka.kafka.m.minikube.local:443 -X security.protocol=SSL -X ssl.ca.location=ca.crt -t UsersignedupAPI-0.1.1-user-signedup